cisagov/dotgov-home/pages/about/elections.md

 The DOTGOV Act made “[migrating any online service](https://uscode.house.gov/view.xhtml?req=%22migrating+any+online+service%22&f=treesort&fq=true&num=0&hl=true&edition=prelim&granuleId=USC-prelim-title6-section609)” to .gov an allowable expense under the Homeland Security Grant Program.
 FEMA manages the grant program, and potential grantees may include transition costs in their ‘investment justification’ submission.
 For more information, see [FEMA's preparedness grants manual](https://www.fema.gov/sites/default/files/documents/FEMA_2021-Preparedness-Grants-Manual_02-19-2021.pdf#page=50) (PDF, page 50).

 <h5>_State and local collaboration_</h5>
 Election infrastructure often relies on municipal infrastructure, so you may consider collaborating locally to secure resources to transition to .gov.
-(U.S.-based government organizations qualify for a .gov domain!)
+(Non-election U.S.-based government organizations [qualify]({{ site.baseurl }}/about) for a .gov domain.)

 #### What other resources are available to elections offices?